yw326/Circular-Repeats-Postprocessing/README.md

 You need to have the output index file obtained from https://github.com/yw326/MicroDNA_Detection, as they are required inputs for this program.

+# MicroDNA Reintegration Simulation

+We simulate microDNA reintegration by iteratively inserting pairs of (s1s2,s2s1) (and (s1s2, s1's2') for reversed complement) into a random string of A, T, C, and G. We also iteratively add mutations (insertion, deletion, replacement) into the sequence.
+We keep track and update the positions of microDNA repeated pairs after each mutation and microDNA insertion.
+The output of the simulation are:
+(1) a sequence file, which contains the inserted microDNA pairs and mutations (2) a pickle file contains the information of the positions of the inserted microDNA pairs

+In addition, we also provide a testing program that compares the output index file (from using https://github.com/yw326/MicroDNA_Detection) on the simulated sequence to the ground truth (the pickle file containing positions of miroDNA pairs).

+##

 # MicroDNA Detection Result Processing

 The goal of this small python program is to process the result from https://github.com/yw326/MicroDNA_Detection.
 More specifically it: